ziqni-tech/ziqni-member-widget/README.md

   },
   leaderboard: {
     fullLeaderboardSize: 100,
+    topResultSize: 3, // 3 by default
+    defaultEmptyList: 20, // 20 by default
     miniScoreBoard: {
       rankingsCount: 2 // The number of positions that will be displayed before and after the current user in miniScoreBoard },